Antennaria plantaginifolia: Description

 Antennaria plantaginifolia is dioecious, meaning that the male and female flowers are borne on separate plants.
 It often forms colonies, sometimes consisting entirely of male or female plants.
 It does so in part through vegetative reproduction.
 Stolons emerging from the basal rosette take root and develop into new plants.

 Distribution and habitat

 Antennaria plantaginifolia is widely distributed in the eastern North America from Quebec and Nova Scotia west to Minnesota and south to Mississippi, Arkansas, and Florida, with isolated populations in eastern Texas and Saskatchewan.
 In Virginia, it grows in habitats including dry forests, barrens, and meadows.
 The presence of this species is dependent on appropriate habitat, and it may be eliminated from an area by development, changes in land use, or competition with invasive species.

-In North America, the plant was nominally called "Indian tobacco," as it was often chewed by children in place of real tobacco.
+In North America, the plant was nominally called "Indian tobacco", as it was often chewed by children in place of real tobacco.

+Galls

+This species is host to the following insect induced gall: